 The successful PTR record creation can be checked in the MXtoolbox.

-For additional information, refer to Creating an SPF.
+For information about SPF configuration in Kerio Connect, refer to Creating an SPF.